 Whether you have just created a new project or are administering an existing one, you may want to create user groups in the project so that you can assign issues to a group of users.
+It's important to note that project groups are for assigning issues to a group of individual users.
+The groups are not for assigning access rights.
+The individual users in the project group can have different access rights.
 When you create a group, you are creating it for the selected project only.
 The use of groups in projects is optional.
 This article describes how to administer project user groups.

 - You must have "Change" access rights to the CMS project OR the Administrator role in the server.

 Project user groups are administered under the Project menu in the Groups view.
 The view lists all groups defined in the project and their members.
 In the below example, there are 3 groups.
 The "Component owners" group is selected so its members are viewable to the right.

 - To create a group, click Add Group....

 - Enter a name for the new group and click OK.
 The group will appear in the Groups list and issues can now be Assigned To the group as shown below.

 |Tip: You can change the name of a group at any time.|

 Adding Users to a Group

 - To add users to an existing group, select the group in the Groups list and click Add User....

 - In the Select User(s) dialog, select the user(s) you want to add to the group and click OK.
 The users will appear in the Members list to the right.